sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>bolt</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Thunderbolt device manager
+Short desc    : Thunderbolt device manager
 URL          : https://gitlab.freedesktop.org/bolt/bolt
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : bolt is a system daemon to manage Thunderbolt devices via a D-BUS
+Descript     : bolt is a system daemon to manage Thunderbolt devices via a D-BUS
              : API.
 Thunderbolt 3 introduced different security modes that require
              : devices to be authorized before they can be used.
 The D-Bus API can be
              : used to list devices, enroll them (authorize and store them in the